gabordozsa/coredns/plugin/loadbalance/README.md

 The "round_robin" strategy randomizes the order of  A, AAAA, and MX records applying a uniform probability distribution.

-The "weighted_round_robin" policy assigns weight values to IPs to control the relative likelihood of particular IPs to be returned as top entry (A or AAAA record) in the answer.
-See [Wikipedia](https://en.wikipedia.org/wiki/Weighted_round_robin) about a generic description of weighted round robin load balancing strategy.
+The "weighted_round_robin" policy assigns weight values to IPs to control the relative likelihood of particular IPs to be returned as the first
+(top) A/AAAA record in the answer.
+Note that it does not shuffle all the records in the answer, it is only concerned about the first A/AAAA record returned in the answer.

 Additional option required by "weighted_round_robin" policy: